michealrm/video_submission_frame/README.md

 2. Progress bars are supported through server side events (SSE) / XHR emitted to the client on `/embed/upload/progress`.
 Check the S3Adapter, embed route, and public embed.js for more info.

-3. Uploads are done on the client by a s3 signed URL issues by the server's `/signed`.
+3. Uploads are done on the client by a s3 signed URL issues by the endpoint `/signed`.
 This avoids the server being the middleman for large file transfer.
 The issue there wasn't memory usage, but network latency.
 It look really long to upload before.

 ## Usage as Embedded Component